johnstegeman/dotfiles/docs/zinit.md

 # zsh Plugins

 These are zsh plugins installed as part of the configuration.
-Note that binary/command/sbin type plugins (ones that aren't really a plugin but install some utility or other program) are documented [separately](utilities.md)
+Note that binary/command/sbin type plugins (that is, ones that aren't really a zsk plugin but install some utility or other program) are documented [separately](utilities.md)

 |Plugin |Purpose |
 |-------|--------|